TheIoTLearningInitiative/EmbeddedLinux/documentation/Objectives.md

 # Objectives

-- Create a Base Support Package
+- Create an Base Support Package based on Yocto Project